influxdata/docs-v2/content/v2.0/cloud/monitor-alert/notification-endpoints.md

   - /v2.0/monitor-alert/create-notification-endpoints/
 ---

-To send notifications about changes in your data, start by setting up a notification endpoint.
-After setting up your notification endpoints, create notification rules <insertlink> and checks <insertlink>.
+To send notifications about changes in your data, start by setting up a notification endpoint in the UI or with the InfluxDB After setting up your notification endpoints, create notification rules <insertlink> and checks <insertlink>.

 ## Create a notification endpoint in the UI